TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part1.md

 In this case App is the ZIO App which provides access to the ZIO runtime.
 The run method runs the server, with fold return 1 in the event of an error and 0 for normal termination.

-To construct BlazeSErverBuilder[Task] we need an in-scope ConcurrentEffect.
+To construct BlazeServerBuilder[Task] we need an in-scope ConcurrentEffect.
 This is provided by the ZIO runtime - which is simply and effectful call to get the ZIO runtime object from the environment.
 Note, within the BlazeServerBuilder we are binding to localhost:8080

 The .withHttpApp(Hello1Service.service) is defining the service we run.